martinthomson/escape-report/draft-thomson-escape-report.md

 a special attribute that denotes its suitability for signed exchanges.

-A web browser that has been provided with a signed exchange can verify the signature, and - if it the signature is valid and the certificate is acceptable
-- use the content from the signed exchange.
+A web browser that has been provided with a signed exchange can verify the signature, and - if the signature is valid and the certificate is acceptable - use the content from the signed exchange.
 Critically, the web browser does not make an HTTPS connection to a server to get the content or to verify the signature.

 In effect, Web Packaging moves from a model where authority is derived from the